 For a particular health insurance plan, the cost of coverage is determined by certain factors that have been set by law like

-- Number of people insured: The total cost of a health plan is set according to the number of people covered by it, as well as each person’s age and possibly their tobacco use.
-For example, a family of three, with two adults and a child, would pay a much higher monthly health insurance premium than an individual.
+The number of insured: The entire cost of a health plan is determined by the number of persons it covers, as well as the age and potential cigarette usage of each individual.
+A family of three, consisting of two adults and a child, would, for instance, pay a substantially greater monthly premium for health insurance than an individual.

 When comparing individual policies, look at what each policy covers in addition to monthly rates and fees.
-If all this sounds confusing, don't worry; our team of experts are ready and waiting to partner with you in finding the right health insurance solution for you.
-We are here to help with all your questions and concerns so that you can make an informed decision.
+If all this sounds confusing, don't worry; our team of experts is ready and waiting to partner with you in finding the right health insurance solution.
+We are here to help with all your questions and concerns so you can make an informed decision.